Thailand Pass: Requirements, Application, Cost, and Errors

 How Long Is Thai Pass Valid For?

-Once you receive your new Thai Pass, it will be valid for 3 months from the date of issued.
+Once you receive your new Thai Pass, it will be valid for 3 months from the date of issue.
 After receiving your Thai Pass, you'll be able to travel to the country and enjoy all its wonders.

 What Is The Cost of The Thailand Pass